Akhilajithkumar2459/Akhilajithkumar2459/README.md

 - 👋 Hi, I’m Akhil A Kumar
-- 👀 I’m interested in coding,ML,DL,SQL etc
+- 👀 I’m interested in WebDevelopment,DataScience and Artificial Intelligence
-- 🌱 I’m currently learning Data Science
+- 🌱learning.......

 <!---